build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 Now we are ready to build the image!

-## 5. Build the docker image
+## 5. Build and Tag the Docker Image

-To build the image we are going to run a docker command line command with the target platform, docker file and also tagging this image as jboss:latest
+To build the image we are going to run a docker command line command with the target platform and docker file.
+We will also tag this image as jboss:latest

     docker build --platform=linux/amd64  --no-cache --progress=plain -f javaee.DockerFile . -t javaee-app1:latest

-## 6. Create an Amazon Elastic Container Registry private repository
+## 6. Create an Amazon Elastic Container Registry Private Repository

-Open your AWS Console go to Amazon Elastic Container Registry and click "Create Repository"
+Open your AWS Console and go to Amazon Elastic Container Registry.
+Click "Create Repository".

 ![Screen shot instructions to create ECR repository](images/ecr-01.png)

-Type javaee-app1 as the name of this repository and use default config for other parameters:
+Type javaee-app1 as the name of this repository and use default config for other parameters.

 ![Screen shot instructions for naming the repository](images/ecr-02.png)

-Now you can see it listed, click the repository link:
+Now that you can see it listed, click the repository link.

 ![Screen shot instructions with created repository](images/ecr-03.png)

-Now let's click on "View push commands"
+Now click "View push commands".

 ![Screen shot instructions for viewing push commands](images/ecr-04.png)

-And now you can copy it into a notes document to use later:
+Now you can copy it into a notes document to use later.

 ![Screen shot instructions with push commands](images/ecr-05.png)

-It's all good with ECR, now we can push our image in this private repository!
+It's all good with ECR, so we can push our image in this private repository!

-## 7. Tag and push image to ECR
+## 7. Tag and Push Image to ECR

 Retrieve a token to authentic your Docker client to our registry, which is the first command that you copied from the console:

     aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 649770145326.dkr.ecr.us-east-1.amazonaws.com

-We already build our image previously just now we need to tag it:
+We already built our image previously.
+Now we just need to tag it:

     docker tag javaee-app1:latest 649770145326.dkr.ecr.us-east-1.amazonaws.com/javaee-app1:latest